hoangduytran/blender-manual/manual/advanced/extensions/addons.rst

 For add-ons to be bundled as extensions, they must be self-contained.
 That means they must come with all its dependencies.
 In particular 3rd party Python modules.

-They are a few options for this:
+There are a few options for this:

 Bundle with :doc:`Python Wheels <./python_wheels>`.
    This is the recommended way to bundle dependencies.